sunnyxtian/timer-app/README.md

 # Timer app
-The app name and code in progress
+(The app name and code in progress)
+Created Summer 2024.

 ## Contributors
 ### Developers: Sunny Tian, Henok Assalif
-### Designers: Ricardo Torres Arevalo, Farrel Sudrajat, Kaitlyn Ellington
+### Designers: Ricardo Torres Arevalo, Farrel Sudrajat, Kaitlyn Ellington, Sunny Tian

-A pomodoro timer website geared towards students.
+A pomodoro timer website made by students, for students.
 Features customizable backgrounds and alarms, adjustable interval lengths, and a progress bar that traces the outline of the page.

+Created using React and Bootstrap.

 ## Instructions for Devs below